A Fazenda 3

-A Fazenda 3 was the third season of the Brazilian reality television series A Fazenda which premiered Tuesday, September 28, 2010 at 11:15 p.m. on RecordTV.
+A Fazenda 3 was the third season of the Brazilian reality television series A Fazenda, which premiered on Tuesday, September 28, 2010, on RecordTV.
+It was hosted by Britto Júnior and reports by Chris Couto.

 The third season was confirmed on late–January 2010, before the finale of the second season.
 Britto Junior and Chris Couto reprise their hosting stints for the show, while Carolina Magalhães make her debut as the show's new special correspondent.

-On December 21, 2010, model Daniel Bueno won the competition over actor Sérgio Abreu and model Lizi Benites with 44% of the final vote.
+On December 21, 2010, 33-year-old model Daniel Bueno won the competition with 44% of the public vote over actor Sérgio Abreu (40%) and model Lizi Benites (16%).

 Production

 Overview

 There were fifteen celebrity contestants competing for the grand prize, making this the first season to have an odd number of original contestants.
-The prize award was R$2,000,000 without tax allowances, the biggest prize in history of Brazilian reality television.
+The prize award was R$ 2 million without tax allowances, the biggest prize in history of the series. with a brand new car offered to the runner-up.

 The season lasted 85 days, a decrease of four days over the previous season.
 Instead of the final two, this season was a final three facing the public vote on finale night.